 Don’t forget digital assets when making a will

-Our new research shows just over a quarter of people know what happens to their digital assets when they die and why to include them in their will.
+New research unveiled today by the Law Society showed just over a quarter of those surveyed knows what happens to their digital assets when they die and why it is important to include them in their will.*

 “Technology is a huge part of modern life and our digital assets include everything from photos stored online to online banking and email accounts,” said Law Society of England and Wales president David Greene.

 “Photos, social media accounts and emails from loved ones are often just as treasured as physical possessions – and yet very few people understand what happens to their digital assets or why it is important to include them in their will.”

 Law Society research shows that just 26% of respondents know what happens to their digital assets after they die – with only 7% saying they fully understand and 19% saying they somewhat understand.

 Of those surveyed who have a will, an overwhelming 93% had not included any digital assets in their will.*

 “With many social media platforms only created in the last few decades, it is all too easy to overlook your digital assets when making a will,” said David Greene.

 “However, this can leave family members unable to access family photos saved on the deceased’s online accounts or close their loved one’s social media accounts.